Skip to main content

 One AI, Every Interface

-Platform teams carry operational knowledge that doesn't transfer easily.
-The debugging instincts, the service interdependencies, the deployment quirks — they accumulate over years and live in a small number of people's heads.
+Platform teams carry operational knowledge that does not transfer easily.
+The debugging instincts, the service interdependencies, the deployment quirks: they accumulate over years and live in a few people's heads.
 When those people are unavailable, the gap shows.

-We built Nova to encode that operational knowledge into a queryable system.
+We built Nova to put that knowledge into a system you can query.
 This post covers what the architecture looks like and what we learned building AI that actually operates infrastructure.

 How investigation works

-Most AI tools will give you a checklist.
-Nova runs an actual investigation.
-Here's what that looks like in the terminal:
+Most AI tools hand you a checklist.
+Nova runs an investigation.
+Here is what that looks like in the terminal:

 $ astroctl nova